BlenderCN-Org/UnityCustom3rdPartyToolsLocations/README.md

 In order to customize the location of blender.exe for a specific project:

-- Download the `UnityCustom3rdPartyToolsLocationsPlugin.dll` native plugin DLL for your platform
+- Download the appropriate release archive for your platform
-- Put the Plugin DLL into your Unity project.
-Mark it as editor-only and "LoadOnStartup"
+- Unzip the contents (DLL + meta) into your Asset folder
 - Close your Unity editor
 - Create a text file `blender-config.txt` into your unity project folder (next to the Assets, Library, ProjectSettings, .. folders)
 - Open the text file with a text editor and put the path to your blender.exe into it.
 It can be relative to the project directory, like `..\blender-2.79b-windows64\blender.exe` - save it